tbulligan/PercentageDifferenceCalculator/README.md

 * By how much did Husain Bolt beat Yohan Blake in the 100m men final at the London 2012 Olympics Games?
 * How big is the sun compared to Earth?
-* How much older will I be nexy year?
+* How much older will I be next year?